Menu

 Is it polite to film locals with a drone?

-Vietnamese people are generally friendly, but privacy is paramount.
-Always ask for permission before filming close-ups, especially in ethnic minority villages.
+Vietnamese people are generally friendly, but privacy matters.
+Always ask for permission before filming close-ups, especially in ethnic minority villages, private homes, farms or religious sites.

-⚠️ Caution: In remote areas, locals may not recognize drones and could view them as a threat or nuisance.
-There is a real risk of your drone being targeted with stones or slingshots if it flies too low.
-Please fly respectfully and maintain a safe altitude over private homes.
+⚠️ Caution: In remote areas, locals may not recognize drones and may see them as a threat or nuisance.
+There is a real risk of your drone being targeted if it flies too low over homes or people.
+Please fly respectfully and keep a safe distance.

 Conclusion